dl14/4P_Pong/README.md

 The goal of the game is to have the lowest score at the end of the game.
 A player receives points once the ball hits his side of the game.

+Update Version 1.1:
+Allows for main player to control everything (change in objectrepo.cpp)

+Update Version 1.2:
+Allows compatibility with Mac (no change in Code)